TheoCUC/minimal_g1_amp/README_EN.md

 }
 ```

-The position and rotation of the body are obtained by `pinocchio` through IK solving.
+The position and rotation of the body are obtained by `pinocchio` through FK solving.
 If you are not using the UnitreeG1 robot, you need to provide the `urdf` asset file for the corresponding robot.

 > This script is edited from [Humanoid-AMP](https://github.com/linden713/humanoid_amp)